U.S. Soldiers at Shariki bond with Japanese neighbors at traditional festival

 |0

-This work, U.S. Soldiers at Shariki bond with Japanese neighbors at traditional festival [Image 5 of 5], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Soldiers at Shariki bond with Japanese neighbors at traditional festival, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.